 Each year students in Year 10 to 12 participate in several public speaking competitions including the Lions Youth of the Year Quest, Rostrum Public Speaking Competition, Rotary Four Way Test, the APEX Effective Speaking and the Plain-Speaking Award.
 Mercedes has an outstanding record of success in this area with many competitors making it through to finals.

 The Speech program at Mercedes is one steeped in history and in recent years, a touch of fame, with the award-winning movie ‘The King’s Speech’.
 The story of speech therapist Lionel Logue who was once an elocution teacher at Mercedes College (formerly known as Our Lady’s College).

 Today, Speech remains a popular subject for students wishing to improve their confidence in public speaking.
 Students gain confident presentation skills, often working through drama, poetry and prose sections.
 This is reinforced by Trinity College, London and Australian Music Board Examinations held each year.

 Students express their creative talents in Visual Arts in a variety of ways through community related projects and innovative College projects to celebrate events throughout the year.

 To build on the College’s community spirit, students participate in interschool, intra-school and interstate sporting pursuits challenging them to strive for their personal best.
 There is a wide range of sports and fitness activities which promote the health and wellbeing of our students.
-Some of these activities include ACC AFLW, ACC ‘A’ Division Athletics, Badminton, Basketball, Cross Country, Hockey, Netball, Soccer, ACC ‘A’ Division Swimming, Triathlon, Volleyball, Year 7 & 8 Lightning Carnivals, and Year 7 Super Series.
+Some of these activities include ACC AFLW, ACC ‘A’ Division Athletics, Rowing, Badminton, Basketball, Cross Country, Hockey, Netball, Soccer, ACC ‘A’ Division Swimming, Triathlon, Volleyball, Year 7 & 8 Lightning Carnivals, and Year 7 Super Series.